Everything You Need To Know About Log4j Vulnerability

 Some signs can assist the vendors in the discovery of these vulnerabilities, such as a massive amount of traffic or abnormal scans being performed.

-In addition, some systems scan user usages and requests and try to figure out if these originate from malicious actors.
+In addition, some systems scan user usage and requests and try to figure out if these originate from malicious actors.

 An evolving method uses AI (artificial intelligence), to create a database like those used in antiviruses, only instead of searching code sequences known as malicious, the system can learn and detect suspicious interactions.